 PGA Betting Guide for the Fortinet Championship

-Below, we will cover the best bets for the Fortinet Championship based on current form, course fit, and -- of course -- the value of their odds over at Golf odds.
+Below, we will cover the best bets for the Fortinet Championship based on current form, course fit, and -- of course -- the value of their golf betting odds over at FanDuel Sportsbook.

-For more info on Silverado Resort and Spa (North), along with this week's key stats and comparable courses, check out the numberFire course primer.
+For more info on the North Course at Silverado Resort and Spa along with this week's key stats and Brandon Gdula's win simulations, check out Brandon's article.

 Taylor Pendrith (+2600) - Pendrith wrapped up his rookie season in style, finishing T13 or better in six of his final seven events, with the lone blunder a 68th at the FedEx St. Jude Championship, but he followed it up with an impressive T8 at the BMW Championship.
 He climbed over 100 spots in the Official World Golf Ranking over that span, and after vacillating in the low 200s for almost all of last season, he enters this Fall Swing just outside the top 100.
 Pendrith was 10th in average driving distance and 12th in strokes gained: off the tee for the season, a strong turn for a first-year PGA Tour cardholder.
 He finished T36 here, feasting on the par 5s but doing little else and breaking 70 just once on the week.
 A big driver with some solid form coming in makes Pendrith a great candidate this week to open our card.